Bristol Municipal Stadium: History

-The stadium has been the home field for football teams not only for Tennessee High School, but also for Virginia High School in Bristol, Virginia, the two cities' former segregated high schools for African-Americans (Slater High School in Bristol, Tennessee, and Douglass High School in Bristol, Virginia), King College and Emory & Henry College.
+The stadium has been the home field for football teams not only for Tennessee High School in Bristol, Tennessee, but also for Virginia High School in Bristol, Virginia, the two cities' former segregated high schools for African Americans, Slater High School in Bristol, Tennessee and Douglass High School in Bristol, Virginia, King College and Emory and Henry College.

 A renovation of the facility was completed in 1986 at a cost of $500,000.

 Architecture

 The stadium is built of rough rubble limestone obtained from a WPA project nearby.
 Its design was influenced by Medieval Gothic architecture, featuring arched entries, 20 ft high crenellated walls, and unusual corner towers.